Effective October 1, 2013, an employer that fails to secure

 report as well as sample audit reports.

 The MD WCC Employers' Posting Notice is 8.5" X 14" and MUST be printed on 8.5" X 14" (legal size) goldenrod or yellow paper.
-Laser printer or clear photocopier versions are recommended for printed durability and legibility.
 Default resolution for this printing is 600 dpi (dots per inch).
 The statutory requirement is "as provided by the MD WCC", hence reduced size or otherwise altered reproductions from the original/default specifications will not constitute statutory compliance.
 The Notice is to be posted in a conspicuous location at each worksite and must include the complete employer/insurer information in the lower left corner where indicated.

 ADDRESS OR INFORMATION CHANGE